mattermost/mattermost-developer-documentation/site/content/integrate/plugins/best-practices.md

 	GetUsers(options *model.UserGetOptions) ([]*model.User, *model.AppError)
 ```

 Old servers won't do anything with new, unrecognized fields, but also won't break if they are present.
-When adding new options that will only be supported by some Mattermost server versions, consider wrapping the functionality with a plugin helper to help plugin authors safely use the API.